sibrash4/dongo/content/about/index.md

 ---
-title: "About Me"
+title: "about me"
 description: "Read what's on my mind right now."
-layout: "aboutme"
-cascade:
+type: "single"
+date: 2023-12-05
 showEdit: false
 showSummary: false
 showTableOfContents: false
+showBreadcrumbs: true
 ---

 Hello!
 My name is Shaukat Ibrahim, a dedicated Investment Banking Analyst Intern with a passion for finance and banking.
 Outside of my professional life, I'm an enthusiastic networker and mentor.
 I'm also a huge fan of the outdoors, and love to hike and camp.